There are a number of careers in different areas of nursing including adult, children’s and mental health.

 Training programmes for nursing

-Contact the universities directly for the latest information on entry requirements.
+A range of nursing courses are available in Northern Ireland.
+Contact the universities directly for the latest information on courses available and entry requirements.

 Career pathway for nursing